rdzman/test/README.md

-The MATPOWER and MOST User's Manuals are included in the distribution ([`docs/MATPOWER-manual.pdf`][5] and [`docs/MOST-manual.pdf`][17]) and the latest released versions are always available, respectively, at:
+The MATPOWER and MOST User's Manuals are included in the distribution ([`docs/MATPOWER-manual.pdf`][5] and [`docs/MOST-manual.pdf`][17]) and the latest released versions are always available online, respectively, at:
   - http://www.pserc.cornell.edu/matpower/MATPOWER-manual.pdf
   - http://www.pserc.cornell.edu/matpower/MOST-manual.pdf.

-Previous versions are available at
+Previous versions are also available at
   - http://www.pserc.cornell.edu/matpower/docs/.

 Each M-file has its own documentation which can be accessed by typing at